Twisted Bilayer Graphene in Commensurate Angles: Existence of Dirac points

 where the splitting is $\tilde{H}$ invariant.
 Since $\tilde{H}$ is also invariant under $F$ or $F^*$, we have that all the eigenvalues restricted to $L^2_{\tilde{K}_*,\perp}$ have even multiplicity.
 If the multiplicity of some eigenvalue $E_0$ is exactly $2$, we have that

-for some $v_d\in \bbC$. \end{theorem} \begin{proof} The proof of Theorem 2.4 in \cite{berkolaiko2018symmetry} relies only on two steps: First, they show that if $E$ is a double eigenvalue in $L^2_{\tilde{K}_*}$, the conclusion holds (Lemma 3.1 there), and the second step shows the splitting and the evenness of the multiplicity (Lemma 4.3).
+for some $v_d\in \bbC$. \end{theorem} \begin{proof} There are two differences between this version and, Theorem 2.4 in \cite{berkolaiko2018symmetry}: first, we allow $\Lambda^*$ instead of $\Lambda$, and second, we allow $F^*$ instead of $F$.
+The proof of Theorem 2.4 in \cite{berkolaiko2018symmetry} relies only on two steps: First, they show that if $E$ is a double eigenvalue in $L^2_{\tilde{K}_*}$, the conclusion holds (see Lemma 3.1 therein), and the second step shows the splitting and the evenness of the multiplicity (Lemma 4.3).
 Both lemmas rely only on the symmetries of the Hamiltonian and the restriction to the points of high symmetry subspace (that is, the space $L^2_{\tilde{K}_*}$ is invariant under rotation).
 So, this theorem can apply to the case where the $U$ is periodic with respect to $\Lambda^*$, with its high symmetry points (irrespective of the choice of base vectors).
 To conclude our version of the theorem, we need to address the change between $F$ (which was dealt with in \cite{berkolaiko2018symmetry}) and $F^*$.
-In the case of $F^*$, we should consider the symmetry group as acting on $(x,\theta)$.
-We note that $F^*$, when combined with complex conjugation, plays the same rule at $\overline{V}$ in the proof in \cite{berkolaiko2018symmetry}, as it has the same relation with the rotation and is an involution.
-Thus, it will induce the same co-representation structure, and the proof will proceed exactly the same. \end{proof} So, to prove there is a Dirac cone around a point $(\tilde{K}_*, E)$ (or in other words, Theorem \ref{DiracPoint}), we need to show that $E$ has a double eigenvalue and that $v_d\neq 0$.
-Using Lemma 5.3 in \cite{berkolaiko2018symmetry} or Proposition 4.1 in \cite{fefferman2012honeycomb}, we can conclude that
+Replacing $F$ with $F^*$ shifts the symmetry group to act on $(x,\theta)$.
+Combined with complex conjugation, $F^*$ acts as an involution identical to $\overline{V}$ in the original proof, inducing the same corepresentation structure. \end{proof} Now we can prove Theorem \ref{DiracPoint}: \begin{proof}[Proof of Theorem \ref{DiracPoint}] We recall that we consider